Post-Master's Doctor of Nursing Practice

 - Overall commitment to nursing

-The Doctor of Nursing Practice (DNP) is a practice focused doctorate degree.
+The DNP is a practice-focused doctoral degree.
 Those who earn a DNP are experts in translating research into clinical practice.
 The PhD in nursing focuses on research and generating new knowledge to advance nursing science.
-PhD and DNP prepared nurses should work together to advance patient care.

-Students who enroll in two graduate degree-granting programs concurrently are called dual degree students and you can learn more about this designation via the Graduate School.
+Students who enroll in two graduate-degree-granting programs concurrently are called dual degree students.
 Dual degree students must satisfy the credit hour requirements for each degree program.
 There may be little overlap between the two sets of coursework, which can result in students being required to fully complete the degree requirements for both programs to graduate.
 This can extend time to graduation.
 Due to the rigorous nature of some of our graduate clinical programs, prospective students interested in a dual degree option with the College of Nursing are advised to closely examine the curriculum requirements of our programs before applying.
 For degree programs with clinical components, it is important to recognize that adjustments to the standard curriculum plan may not be possible.

 After you have reviewed dual degree information, contact the director of the program in which you are interested in further discussion.
 This discussion should occur before you begin applying to gain a better understanding of program requirements.
 Applicants interested in applying to a College of Nursing graduate program as a dual degree student must follow the application process listed for that academic program and adhere to all deadlines.
 Email nursing@osu.edu if you have any questions about how to apply.